arkime/arkime/README.md

 * Arkime machines should be locked down, however they need to talk to each other (port 8005), to the elasticsearch machines (ports 9200-920x), and the web interface needs to be open (port 8005).

-* Arkime ``viewer`` should be configured to use SSL.
+* Arkime ``viewer`` should be configured to use TLS.

   - It's easiest to use a single certificate with multiple DNs or a wildcard.
   - Make sure you protect the cert on the filesystem with proper file permissions.
+  - Edit certFile and keyFile settings in ``/opt/arkime/etc/config.ini.ini`` to enable.

-* It is possible to set up a Arkime ``viewer`` on a machine that doesn't capture any data that gateways all requests.
+* For large deployments it is possible to set up a Arkime ``viewer`` on a central machine that doesn't capture any data, instead the machine gateways all UI requests.

   - Using a reverse proxy (Caddy, Apache, ...) can handle the authentication and pass the username on to Arkime, this is how we deploy it.

 * A shared password stored in the Arkime configuration file is used to encrypt password hashes AND for inter-Arkime communication.

   - Make sure you protect the config file on the filesystem with proper file permissions.
-  - Encrypted password hashes are used so a new password hash can not be inserted into ``elasticsearch`` directly in case it hasn't been secured.
+  - Encrypted password hashes are used so a new password hash can not be inserted into OpenSearch/Elasticsearch directly in case it hasn't been secured.

 ## API

-You can learn more about the Arkime API on our [API Wiki page](https://arkime.com/api).
+You can learn more about the Arkime API on our [API page](https://arkime.com/api).

 ## Contribute